tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ## Advanced settings
-### Console log
+### Disable logs in JavaScript console for this event
-Disable console log for this specific event if logging is enabled in the Nameless Analytics Client-side config variable.
+Disable console log for this specific event if Enable logs in JavaScript console is enabled in the Nameless Analytics Client-side config variable.

 ---